icebert04/icebert04.github.io/_posts/2019-5-17-the-search-for-dalagang-pilipina.md

 Similar to hand-kissing, the person giving the greeting bows towards the hand of the elder and presses their forehead on the elder's hand.
 Abbie always says the words **"po"** or **"opo"**.
 She also is very polite and courteous to our security guards and housekeeping staff.

 She has discretion and dignity.
-The aspiring soon to be lawyer has "Delicadeza" and "Palabra de Honor".
+The aspiring soon to be lawyer has **"Delicadeza"** and **"Palabra de Honor"**.
 Why do I say she has all of that?
 Because I was there to witness everything and it see in my own eyes.
-A Unicorn from the "Queen City of the South".
+A Unicorn from the **"Queen City of the South"**.

 UNICORN NO.2
 "The Princess from Malabon"